merely-useful/py-rse/py-jupyter.md

 Open JupyterLab by running `juptyerlab` from the terminal, by finding it in the `Anaconda navigator`, or directly from the start menu if your operating system supports it.
-This should output some text in the terminal and open new tab in your default browser.
+This should output some text in the terminal and open a new tab in your default browser.
 The JupyterLab launcher page is shown on startup, to create a new notebook, click the big Python tile under the notebook section or go to `File --> New --> Notebook`.